-Marine mammals are discussed in this EIS because several species are known to occur or potentially occur in the waters around Guam.
+Marine mammals are discussed in this EIS/OEIS because several species are known to occur or potentially occur in the waters around Guam.
 The Marine Mammal Protection Act (MMPA) of 1972 makes it illegal to "take" any species of marine mammal.
 The definition of take refers to the harassing, injuring or killing of any marine mammal, or the possessing of any marine mammal or part of a marine mammal, without authorization.
 Some marine mammals are listed under the MMPA as strategic.
 Strategic refers to a stock of marine mammals that is being negatively impacted by human activities and may not be sustainable.
 When a population or stock has fallen below optimum sustainable levels, it is considered depleted.
 A stock may be considered depleted when the mortality in multiple units exceeds the Potential Biological Removal identified for the species.
 All marine mammal species listed under the ESA of 1973 are considered depleted.
-No ESA-listed marine mammals are anticipated in the ROI (Navy 2005, National Oceanic and Atmospheric Administration [NOAA] 2005a).
+No ESA-listed marine mammals are anticipated in the ROI (Navy 2005, NOAA 2005a).

 The National Defense Authorization Act of Fiscal Year 2004 (Public Law 108-136) amended the definition of harassment as applied to military readiness activities or scientific research activities conducted by or on behalf of the federal government, consistent with Section 104(c)(3) [16 U.S. Code (USC) 1374 (c)(3)].
 The National Defense Authorization Act (2004) adopted the definition of "military activity" as set forth in the Fiscal Year 2003 National Defense Authorization Act (Public Law 107-314).
-Military training activities on and around Guam (and Commonwealth of the Northern Mariana Islands [CNMI]) constitute military readiness activities as defined in Public Law 107-314 because training activities constitute "training and operations of the armed forces that relate to combat" and constitute "adequate and realistic testing of military readiness activities, the relevant definition of harassment is any act that: (1) Injures, or has the significant potential to injure, a marine mammal or marine mammal stock in the wild by causing disruption of natural behavioral patterns including, but not limited to, migration, surfacing, nursing, breeding, feeding, or sheltering to a point where such behavioral patterns are abandoned or significantly altered ("Level B harassment") [16 USC 1362 (18)(B)(i)(ii)].
+Military training activities on and around Guam (and Commonwealth of the Northern Mariana Islands [CNMI]) constitute military readiness activities as defined in Public Law 107-314 because training activities constitute "training and operations of the armed forces that relate to combat" and constitute "adequate and realistic testing of military equipment, vehicles, weapons, and sensors for proper operation and suitability for combat use".
+For military readiness activities, the relevant definition of harassment is any act that: (1) Injures, or has the significant potential to injure, a marine mammal or marine mammal stock in the wild ("Level A harassment"); or (2) Disturbs, or is likely to disturb, a marine mammal or marine mammal or marine mammal stock in the wild by causing disruption of natural behavioral patterns including, but not limited to, migration, surfacing, nursing, breeding, feeding, or sheltering to a point where such behavioral patterns are abandoned or significantly altered ("Level B harassment") [16 USC 1362 (18)(B)(i)(ii)].